 AFP/Beni, DR Congo

-Another 27 people were hacked to death on Wednesday, bringing the number of people killed in militia violence to 107 since November 5 in and around Beni.
+The victims were hacked to death with machetes on Wednesday, taking to 107 the number of people killed in and around Beni since November 5.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*